drug-design/course/docs/chapters/peptidomimetics.md

 #### A-72517 is a Mimic of Angiotensinogen

-The superimposition of A-72517 with the reference peptide is displayed below and shows how the designed structure alligns well in 3D with the amino-acids adjacent to the scissile bond of angiotensinogen (center).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/a-72517-is-mimic-angiotensinogen-2048727b'><i class='fa fa-play' aria-hidden='true'></i></button>The superimposition of A-72517 with the reference peptide is displayed below and shows how the designed structure alligns well in 3D with the amino-acids adjacent to the scissile bond of angiotensinogen (center).
 *[nce]: New Chemical Entity: a compound not previously described.

-=== "3D-pic"
+=== "3D (Pic)"
     ![](https://media.drugdesign.org/course/peptidomimetics/v1_d2_3_2_internet.png){: loading=lazy }
 === "3D"
-    <div id="nglviewer-container-A-72517-mimic" class="nglviewer-container" data-molecule-id="a72517" style="width: 750px; height: 450px;" data-initialized="false"></div>
+    <div id='nglviewer-container-a72517' class='nglviewer-container' data-molecule-id='a72517' style='width: 750px; height: 450px;' data-initialized='false'></div>

 #### Dead End in the Development of A-72517

-Although very active in vitro, the clinical development of A-72517 was hindered by poor pharmacokinetics, which included low oral bioavailability and rapid excretion.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/dead-end-development-a-72517-f6791246'><i class='fa fa-play' aria-hidden='true'></i></button>Although very active in vitro, the clinical development of A-72517 was hindered by poor pharmacokinetics, which included low oral bioavailability and rapid excretion.
 The clinical trials on the renin inhibitor A-72517 were discontinued; Zankiren did not reach the market.
 The "depeptidization" operation require to be further pursued.
 *[bioavailability]: The percentage of drug that is detected in the systemic circulation after its administration.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[pharmacokinetics]: The study of absorption, distribution, metabolism and excretion (ADME) of bioactive compounds.